 - Electronic funds withdrawal when e-filing return.
-You can Schedule your withdrawal for a later date. - E-check or credit/debit card.
-Visit https://tap.dor.mt.gov There is a small fee when paying with a credit or debit card. - Personal check, money order, or cashier's check.
-Be sure to include the payment voucher available at MTRevenue.gov.
-Make your check payable to the Montana Department of Revenue, sign your check, and write your FEIN, name of the PTE, and "Tax Year 2019" on the memo line.
+You can schedule your withdrawal for a later date.

+- E-check or credit/debit card.
+Visit

+TAP.DOR.MT.gov There is a small fee when

+paying with a credit or debit card.

+- Personal check, money order, or cashier's check.

+Be sure to include the payment voucher

+available at MTRevenue.gov.
+S corporations

+use Form SB and partnerships use Form PR.

+Make your check payable to the Montana

+Department of Revenue.
+Sign your check, and

+write your FEIN, the name of the PTE, and

+"Tax Year 2020" on the memo line.